TraceMind Logo

 A few honest limitations:

-TraceMind can only index pages you've actually visited.
-It doesn't predict what you might want, and it can't search pages you never opened.
+TraceMind can only index readable content from eligible pages you actually visited and successfully captured.
+It doesn't predict what you might want, and it can't search page text it never received.
 Obvious, maybe, but worth stating.
 If you glanced at a search result snippet on Google and didn't click through, that content isn't captured.

 The semantic search is very good but not perfect.
 Extremely short pages, or pages with very little text content (image galleries, for example), don't produce great embeddings.
 There's just not enough signal for the model to work with.